georgjz/georgjz.github.io/_drafts/wyvern/2022-06-16-wyvern-03-DRAFT.md

 ### The Subset of Supported Addressing Modes

-Here comes the semiformal/-heuristic approach to create a correct grammar that combines only valid opcode-addressing mode pairs.
+Here comes the semiformal/-heuristic approach for creating a correct grammar that combines only valid opcode-addressing mode pairs.

 **1: Sort all opcodes by the number of addressing modes they support into sets.** In the case of the WD65C02S, the 70 opcodes support between one and nine addressing modes (none support six or seven addressing modes):